 If you are looking for a major that will prepare you for professional success in a creative field, Visual Communications at Cazenovia College is the place for you.
 The program leads to a Bachelor of Fine Arts and offers concentrations in Advertising Design, Graphic Design, Web/Interactive Design, Illustration/Animation, and Visual Communications.
 Student may wish to pursue more than one concentration within the program.

 The Visual Communications: Graphic Design concentration allows students to focus on design for print media.
-Print media can include brochures, corporate identity systems, packaging, environmental graphics, book design, magazine design, newspaper design, etc. The curriculum specializes in the design and production of these varied print media.
-Students will also take courses in Web design and illustration, as these skill sets are essential for today’s designer.
-Instruction is geared toward preparing students to enter a growing and varied job market.
-They can pursue advanced degrees, go into business as freelancers, or find employment in corporate art departments, advertising agencies, design studios, publishing houses, newspapers, magazines, record companies, multi-media and web design businesses, television studios, package companies, or printing firms.
+Print media can include brochures, corporate identity systems, packaging, environmental graphics, book design, magazine design, newspaper design, etc. The curriculum specializes in the design and production of varied print media, but it also offers courses in web design and illustration, which are skill sets that a designer would be asked to collaborate with, contract for hire, or conduct themselves.
+Instruction is geared toward preparing students for future employment in a corporate art department, ad agency print creative department or design and printing businesses.

 • Teach students to solve communication problems visually, to partake in conceptual message development, and to achieve personal creative excellence;

 • Help students understand and respond to the cultural influences that shape various audiences, messages, client needs, and design decisions;

 • Develop proficiency in classic media as well as fluency in new technologies; and